hpe-dev-incubator/hpe-dev-portal/content/blog/introducing-python-sdk-for-dscc.md

  'page_limit': 1,
  'page_offset': 1,
  'total': 6978}
 ```

-Next Steps
+**Next Steps**

-Now that you have access to the Python SDK for DSCC, use it to create automations for any use-case that requires the use of DSCC APIs, right from your console.
-In my next blog, I talk about how to use Ansible playbooks to achive your automation goals for DSCC.
+Now that you have access to the Python SDK for Data Services Cloud Console, use it to create automation for any use-case that requires the use of Data Services Cloud Console APIs, right from your console.
+In my next blog, I talk about how to use Ansible playbooks to achive your automation goals for Data Services Cloud Console.
 Stay tuned!